Obtaining & Displaying Your Parking Permit

 Visitors and Temporary Parking

-ALL temporary parking permits must be processed through Transportation Services.
+All temporary parking permits must be processed through transportation services.
 University departments and individuals are not allowed to issue temporary parking passes.
 Citations will be issued for vehicles with unapproved temporary parking passes.
 Vehicles will be subject to wheel-locking and/or towing at owner's expense.

-Visitor spaces are reserved for those visiting the university.
-Students, employees and contractors are prohibited from parking in these areas Monday-Friday, 7 a.m.-4:30 p.m.
+Visitor spaces are reserved for individuals visiting the university.
+Students, employees and contractors are prohibited from parking in these areas Monday-Friday, 7 a.m.–4:30 p.m.
 After 4:30 p.m. and on weekends, anyone may park in these spaces but all vehicles must be moved by 7 a.m.
-Monday-Friday.
+Monday–Friday.